cog

 7: Reenter Recovery Mode, then plug your shimmed storage medium into your Chromebook.

-8: Play some Tetris.
+8: On Legacy shims, play some Tetris.
 This is legally required.

 10: Enable "MAC Address Randomization" in chrome://flags to cloak yourself.